vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vcsa.md

 - You are installing the plug-ins on a vCenter Server appliance instance.
 If you are running vCenter Server on Windows, see [Install the Client Plug-Ins on vCenter Server for Windows](plugins_vc_windows.md).
 - Go to the vCenter Server Appliance Management Interface (VAMI) at https://<i>vcsa_address</i>:5480, log in as the appliance `root` user, then click **Access**, and make sure that SSH Login and Bash Shell are enabled.
 - You deployed the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
-- The system on which you run the scripts is running `awk`.
+- The system on which you run the script is running `awk`.

 **Procedure**